Roof Types

 Unlike the other types of roof materials, synthetic roofing is easily accessible and comes in a wide range of beautiful styles, including slate and cedar shake.
 What makes synthetic roofing the best choice is that it is virtually maintenance-free and a long-lasting option.
 A synthetic cedar shake roof for instance, can last you well over 50 years without almost zero maintenance.
 The most you’ll need to do is wash it off every now and then.

 Rubber is durable and able to withstand extreme weather conditions.
 Properly designed rubber shingles are resistant to cracking, mold, discoloration, denting, and moisture absorption.
-We researched and invested in the best tire rubber to create our roofing materials.
-Not only do all of our shingles give your home a luxury look at a fraction of the cost they can stand up to 4-inch Hail, and are wind-proof (tested up to 160 mph).
+Not only do all of our shingles give your home a luxury look at a fraction of the cost and have a Class 4 rating, but we've created a rubber shingle that is hail-proof and wind-proof (tested 160 mph).